 We intend in this article to deal with the case $\kappa\in(1;2]$.
-More precisely, we will show that when renormalised by a factor $n^{1-1/\kappa}$, the height function of the walk $(|X_n|)_{n≥0}$ converges towards the continuous-time height process of a spectrally positive stable Lévy process of index $\kappa$ (this kind of process will be defined in the next paragraph), jointly with the range $(\mathcal{R}_n)_{n≥0}$ which converges towards the Lévy forest coded by this very continuous-time height process.
+More precisely, we will show that when renormalised by a factor $n^{1-1/\kappa}$, the height function of the walk $(|X_n|)_{n≥0}$ converges towards the continuous-time height process of a spectrally positive stable Lévy process of index $\kappa$ (a notion which will be defined in the next paragraph).
+We will also show the joint convergence of the trace $(\mathcal{R}_n)_{n≥0}$ towards the Lévy forest coded by this very continuous-time height process.

 We mention that several results were already obtained about the behaviour of the walk in the case $\kappa\in(1;2]$.
 Among others, in~\cite{andreoletti-debs}, P.~Andreoletti and P.~Debs showed that the largest entirely visited generation is of order $\ln(n)$, and that the local time of the root at time $n$ is of order $n^{1/\kappa}$.
-This was refined in~\cite{hu}, where Y.~Hu obtained the limit law of the local time of the root after renormalisation. \\
+This was greatly refined in~\cite{hu}, where Y.~Hu obtained the limit law of the local time of the root after renormalisation. \\

-The proof of our theorem in~\cite{aidekon-raphelis} relied on a result of T.~Duquesne and J.-F.~Le~Gall~\cite{duquesne-le-gall}: consider a critical Galton--Watson forest the offspring distribution of which has finite variance, then the associated height process (that is the sequence of heights of the vertices of the aforesaid forest taken in the lexicographical order induced by Neveu's notation~\cite{neveu}) converges in law after renormalisation towards the reflected Brownian motion, which implies in some sense the convergence of the forest viewed as a metric space towards the real tree coded by the later reflected Brownian motion.
-Actually this theorem remains valid in the case of an offspring distribution with regularly varying tails, and we will use this version of the theorem in this article.
-However the limit is different (if $\kappa<2$), so let us introduce it.
-Suppose that the offspring distribution is regularly varying with index $-\theta$ where $\theta\in (1;2]$.
-Let $(Y_t)_{t≥0}$ be a strictly stable spectrally positive Lévy process (that is with no negative jumps) of index $\theta$ (if $\theta=2$, then $Y$ is a Brownian motion).
-Consider $I_s^t:=\inf_{r\in[s;t]}Y_r$, and set for any $t≥0$
+The proof of the main theorem in~\cite{aidekon-raphelis} relied on a result of T.~Duquesne and J.-F.~Le~Gall~\cite{duquesne-le-gall}: consider a critical Galton--Watson forest the offspring distribution of which has finite variance, then the associated height process (that is the sequence of heights of the vertices of the aforesaid forest taken in the lexicographical order induced by Neveu's notation~\cite{neveu}) converges in law after renormalisation towards the reflected Brownian motion.
+This implies in some sense the convergence of the forest viewed as a metric space towards the real tree coded by the later reflected Brownian motion.

+Actually~\cite{duquesne-le-gall} also covers the case of offspring distributions with regularly varying tails: this is this version of the theorem that we will use in our article.
+However the limit is different (if~$\kappa<2$), so let us introduce it.